 holidays were regarded as thinly concealed mutations of earlier pagan

 ceremonies.
-Rush bearing processions, lords of misrule, summer lords
+Rush bearing processions, lords of misrule, and summer lords

-and ladies were banned.
+and ladies were all banned.
 The Puritans wanted may games, morris dances,

 whitsun ales, and maypoles banned as well.
 The Puritans even argued